GatorGauge/GatorGauge/README.md

 ## Features

 GatorGauge is a fully featured program.
-Upon running, a command menu will be provided for user convienience.
+Upon running, a command menu will be provided for user convenience.
 GatorGauge allows users to download and analyze all labs, reflections, and practicals or select sets, including a specific student's work or specific labs, parcticals, and/or reflections.
-The analyzed information is displayed for users in an eary to read visual graph.
+The analyzed information is displayed for users in an easy to read visual graph.

 ### Command Menu